-4. Negation and (in)compatibility
+4 Negation and (In)Compatibility

 For C, we don't even need to be specific on the nature of the things.
-That's because there's a tradition, dating back at least to the Birkhoffvon Neumann-Goldblatt characterization of ortho-negation in quantum logic (Birkhoff and von Neumann 1936; Goldblatt 1974), and developed by Došen (1986), Dunn (1993), Restall (1999), Berto (2015), Berto and Restall (2018), and many others, accounting for the meaning of negation via the fundamental notions of compatibility and its polar opposite, incompatibility or exclusion.
-And incompatibility is so basic to (our experience of) the world (Kinkaid 2020) that it's easy to make sense of it as holding between the most diverse kinds of things.4 So just take 'xCy' as saying that x and y are compatible.
-Then (¬) has it that ¬ φ holds at a point if and only if φ fails at all compatible points.
-Using incompatibility I, that is, the complement of compatibility C, one could equivalently opt for
+That's because there's a tradition, dating back at least to the Birkhoff-von Neumann-Goldblatt characterization of ortho-negation in quantum logic (Birkhoff and von Neumann 1936; Goldblatt 1974), and developed by Berto (2015), Berto and Restall (2018), Došen (1986), Dunn (1993), and Restall (1999), and many others, accounting for the meaning of negation via the fundamental notions of compatibility and its polar opposite, incompatibility or exclusion.
+And incompatibility is so basic to (our experience of) the world (Kinkaid 2020), that it's easy to make sense of it as holding between the most diverse kinds of things.4 So just take 'xCy' as saying that x and y are compatible.
+Then (\neg) has it that $\neg \varphi$ holds at a point iff φ fails at all compatible points.
+Using incompatibility I, i.e., the complement of compatibility C, one could equivalently go for:

-$(\neg) \ M, x \Vdash \neg \varphi \Leftrightarrow \forall y \in W(y \Vdash \varphi \Rightarrow xIy).$
+$$(\neg) \ M, x \Vdash \neg \varphi \Leftrightarrow \forall y \in W(y \Vdash \varphi \Rightarrow xIy)$$